Global CucinaGlobal Cucina

 • Adjust salt to taste based on your canned goods.

-Let the flavors of sun-dried tomatoes and creamy ricotta mingle with the warmth of herbs, and let each bite remind you that simplicity and care make a dish unforgettable.
-Enjoy the comfort of a perfectly balanced plate-your kitchen is now a stage for joy.
+Let the flavors of sun-dried tomatoes and creamy ricotta mingle with the warmth of herbs.
+This dish is a testament to simple, thoughtful cooking that makes every bite unforgettable.
+Enjoy the comfort of a perfectly balanced plate—your kitchen is now a stage for joy.

 Ago Tanfossi signatureAgo Tanfossi signature